WallStreetMojo

 Normal Profit in Macro Economics

-When an industry is said to be earning normal profit it is considered that the industry is in a state of perfect competition and all the resources are utilized efficiently further there is no economic profit in the industry.
+When an industry is said to be earning a normal profit, it is considered that the industry is in a state of perfect competition.
+All the resources are utilized efficiently.
+Further, there is no economic profit in the industry.

-This can be considered as an ideal situation for both the producers and the consumers as the consumers receive goods at competitive prices and all the goods produced by the producers are consumed.
+It can be considered an ideal situation for both the producers and the consumers.
+The consumers receive goods at competitive prices, and all the goods produced by the producers are consumed.

-However, whenever an industry has an economic profit, more entrepreneurs and firms will try to enter the industry thus raising competition and putting price pressures.
-This makes the industry highly competitive and will reach a stage of normal profit.
+However, whenever an industry has an economic profit, more entrepreneurs and firms will enter the industry, thus raising competition and putting price pressures.
+It makes the industry highly competitive and will reach a stage of normal profit.

-The above concept can be reversed in case of the industry having economic losses.
+The above concept can be reversed in case the industry has economic losses.
 The companies will tend to close down and leave the industry because there is no profit.
-The industry will remain with few companies thus reaching a state of normal profit.
+The industry will remain with few companies, thus reaching a state of normal profit.

 Advantages

-• It can be used to determine if an industry is moving towards monopoly or oligopoly and thus helping in better governance and legislation so to improve competition in the industry.
+• It can be used to determine if an industry is moving towards monopoly or oligopoly thus helping in better governance and legislation to improve competition in the industry.

 Disadvantages and Limitations

 It includes the opportunity cost of the firm.
 This opportunity cost is difficult to measure since it is a subjective measure.
-If the opportunity cost is not measured accurately or by taking appropriate assumptions the calculation of normal profit may lead to different and wrong decisions.
-Due to this limitation, this is also a disadvantage of using this measure since it may lead to wrong decision making.
+If the opportunity cost is not measured accurately or by taking appropriate assumptions, the calculation of normal profit may lead to different and wrong decisions.
+This limitation is also a disadvantage of using this measure since it may lead to bad decision-making.

 Important Points

 It is linked to the economic profit of the company or industry.
-If it is zero then it is considered as the ideal situation of perfect competition in the industry.
-However, if this profit changes positive to negative then:
+If it is zero, then it is considered the ideal situation of perfect competition in the industry.
+However, if this profit changes positive to negative, then:

-• If it is positive more firms will open up in the same industry to earn money.
-This will lead to more competition in the industry and thereby decreasing the profit.
+• More firms will open up in the same industry if it is positive to earn money.
+It will lead to more competition in the industry and decrease profit.

-• If it is negative, it means that there are too many firms competing in the industry and some of them will close down due to unbearable losses.
-This will make the profit zero.
+• If it is negative, too many firms are competing in the industry, and some will close down due to unbearable losses.
+It will make the profit zero.

 Conclusion